-The most common question I get asked about menstrual cups is “How to insert it?
+The most common question I get asked about cups is “How to insert a menstrual cup?
 What if I am unable to use it?”

 I am going to answer this below in as much detail as possible, covering various apprehensions that women come across while inserting their menstrual cups for the first time.

-Urethral opening – is where women pee from and
+- Urethral opening – is where women pee from.

 A menstrual cup is inserted in the vaginal canal through the vaginal opening.
 The entire cup needs to be just inside (so you can not feel it from outside if you keep your fingers there or while you walk)

 #TIP: No Dry Run Please!
 Do not try (inserting) the cup for the first time when you are not on your period, as dry runs are usually not successful and can be a bit painful.
 During periods, blood acts as a natural lubricant and it is easier to slide the menstrual cup inside.

 - Wash your hands, and stay in a comfortable position.

 - Sit on the toilet seat with legs wide open or Squat on the floor Or stand with one leg on the floor and one on the toilet seat

 - Fold the menstrual cup (most commonly used folds are c-fold or punch down fold)